In Ontario, many homeowners rent their water heater – but this is not a common practice elsewhere in Canada.

 How much does it cost to rent a water heater?

-Ontario residents can rent a hot water tank from Reliance Home Comfort or Enercare (previously Direct Energy) for $20 to $35 per month depending on the size of the tank.
+Ontario homeowners often find that their hot water tank is rented from from Reliance Home Comfort or Enercare (previously Direct Energy) for $30 to $40 per month depending on the size of the tank.
 Tankless water heater rentals are commonly found in new builds and cost $35 to $50 per month.

 In addition, the agreements stipulate that these charges are increased every year by the greater of 3.5% and Ontario CPI (Reliance) and CPI + 2% (Enercare).

 How much does a hot water heater cost?

 A traditional 40 to 60 gallon electric tank costs between $500 to $1,000, while a natural gas tank is $700 to $1,400.
 High efficiency versions go for $1,500 to $2,000.